ahmadbazaib/forkify-app-/README.md

 ## 📸 Overview

-**RecipeMate** is a high-quality front-end project built to showcase advanced development skills using modular JavaScript, interactive UI components, and a clean architecture.
+**forkify** is a high-quality front-end project built to showcase advanced development skills using modular JavaScript, interactive UI components, and a clean architecture.

 ---